-- 22. Commissioner Holmes has since been elected to four terms as Precinct 3 County Commissioner. - 23.
-Precinct 3 has long been the sole precinct to be majority non-Anglo and to elect the candidate of choice of Black and Latino residents. - 24.
-Upon information and belief, only one Latino person has ever been elected to the Galveston County Commissioners Court. - 25.
-Commissioners precincts must abide by the one-person one-vote requirement of the U.S. Constitution, as well as all other provisions of the U.S. Constitution and Voting Rights Act. - 26.
+- 26. Galveston's first Black County Commissioner, Wayne Johnson, was elected in 1988 and served until his passing in 1999, when Commissioner Holmes was first appointed to the Commissioners Court. - 27.
+Commissioner Holmes has since been elected to four terms as Precinct 3 County Commissioner. - 28.
+Precinct 3 has long been the sole precinct to be majority non-Anglo and to elect the candidate of choice of Black and Latino residents. - 29.
+Upon information and belief, only one Latino person has ever been elected to the Galveston County Commissioners Court. - 30.
+Commissioners precincts must abide by the one-person one-vote requirement of the U.S. Constitution, as well as all other provisions of the U.S. Constitution and Voting Rights Act. - 31.
 Generally, commissioners precincts must be redistricted the year following a decennial U.S. Census if the Census data shows a 10% or greater deviation between the populations of the largest and smallest precincts, though counties may undertake redistricting at other times as well.